-More than any other hazard, district Charsadda is vulnerable to floods.
-Other potential hazards, such as Earthquake, fire and road accidents also affect the district.
-There is little awareness regarding natural hazards or disasters and people are generally living in vulnerable areas.
-Harsh climate, poor communications and transport infrastructure makes the area very much vulnerable in case of any disaster.
-Following are the potential hazards in the district:
+There is little awareness and education regarding natural hazards or disasters and people are generally living in vulnerable areas.
+Harsh climate, poor communications and transport infrastructure is also not very much developed making it even more vulnerable in case of any disaster.